Antonio Luna: Outbreak of the war

 On February 7, Luna issued a detailed order to the field officers of the territorial militia.
 Containing five specific objects, it began with "Under the barbarous attack upon our army on February 4", and ended with "...war without quarter to false Americans who wish to enslave us.
 Independence or death!"
 The order labeled the US forces "an army of drunkards and thieves" in response to the continued bombardment of the towns around Manila, the burning and looting of whole districts, and the raping of Filipino women by US troops.

 When Luna saw that the American advance had halted, mainly to stabilize their lines, he again mobilized his troops to attack La Loma on February 10.
 Fierce fighting ensued but the Filipinos were forced to withdraw thereafter.
 Caloocan has left with American forces in control of the southern terminus of the Manila to Dagupan railway, along with five engines, fifty passenger coaches, and a hundred freight cars.
 After consolidating control of Caloocan, the obvious next objective for American forces would be the Republic capital at Malolos.
 However, General Elwell Otis delayed for almost a month in hopes that Filipino forces would be deployed in its defense.

-Nevertheless, with their superior firepower and newly arrived reinforcements, the Americans had not expected such resistance.
+With their superior firepower and newly arrived reinforcements, the Americans had not expected such resistance.
 They were so surprised that an urgent cable was sent to General Henry Lawton who was in Colombo, Ceylon (now Sri Lanka), with his troops.
-Illustrating the concern that the Americans had.
 The telegram stated, "Situation critical in Manila.
 Your early arrival great importance."